WGEO Panel Discussion

 Joint Panel Discussion by WGEO & UGIH

-Mr. Hamid Abakar Souleymane, Deputy Director General of Chad NMA, Ministry of Civil Aviation and National Meteorology (ANAM), Chad
+Mr. Hamid Abakar Souleymane, Deputy Director General of Chad NMA, Ministry of Transport, Civil Aviation and of the National Meteorology, Chad

 Mr. Pourya Salehi, Head of Urban Research, Innovation, and Development Team, ICLEI – Local Governments for Sustainability